Agile-Labs-Tech/agilelabs-isms-policy/02 RMF DRAFT/README.md

 ### The Process

 1. Risk assessment is implemented through the Risk Assessment Table.
-2. The risk assessment process is coordinated by SA, identification of threats and vulnerabilities is performed by asset owners, and assessment of consequences and likelihood is performed by risk owners.
+2. The risk assessment process is coordinated by ISM, identification of threats and vulnerabilities is performed by asset owners, and assessment of consequences and likelihood is performed by risk owners.

 ### Assets, Vulnerabilities and Threats